mustafapir/AFFIPred-cli/README.md

 pip install -i https://test.pypi.org/simple/ affipred==0.0.2
 ```

-Provide input and output files relative or absolute path:
+Provide input and output files with relative or absolute path:
 ```
 affipred_pred variants.vcf -o affipred_results.csv
 ```
+The input should be a `.vcf` file while the output file name extension should be `.csv`.

+The output file will contain all the features used to predict the impact of the variants alongside the AFFIPred scores and the prediction of functional impact of the variants.